-POA policy factories Policy options create_request_processing_policy() USE_ACTIVE_OBJECT_MAP_ONLY (default) USE_DEFAULT_SERVANT USE_SERVANT_MANAGER create_servant_retention_policy() retain (default) Non_retain create_thread_policy() ORB_CTRL_MODEL (default) SINGLE_THREAD_MODEL For specific information the CORBA Programm on about these methods, refer to their descriptions in ner's Reference.
-POA Orbix provides several proprietary policies to control POA behavior.
-To set these policies, call create_policy() on the ORB to create Policy objects with the desired policy value, and add these objects to the POA's PolicyList.
-For example, Orbix provides policies that determine how a POA handles incoming requests for any object as it undergoes deactivation.
-You can specify a DISCARD policy for a POA so it discards all incoming requests for deactivating objects: obj_deactivation_p policies[0] = orb- (IT_PortableS); ctivation_policy_value; olicy_value <<= IT_PortableServer::DISCARD; Orbix-pr oprietary policies You can attach the fo PolicyList: llowing Orbix-proprietary Policy objects to a POA's directed at deactivatir a servant activator to blicy controls how the POA handles requests that are ng objects.
-This policy is valid only for a POA that uses control object activation.
-For more information, see policies" on page 341.
+POA policy factories Policy options create_servant_retention_policy() RETAIN (default) NON_RETAIN create_thread_policy() ORB_CTRL_MODEL (default) SINGLE_THREAD_MODEL For specific information CORBA Programmer's on about these methods, refer to their descriptions in the s Reference .
+Setting J POA Setting proprietary policies for a POA Orbix provides several proprietary policies to control POA behavior.
+To these policies, call create_policy() on the ORB to create Policy object the desired policy value, and add these objects to the POA's PolicyList. ate_policy() on the ORB to create Policy objects with For example, Orbix provides policies that determine how a POA handles incoming requests for any object as it undergoes deactivation.
+You can specify a DISCARD policy for a POA so it discards all incoming requests for deactivating objects: obj_deactivation_p policies[0] = orb- (IT_PortableS); ctivation_policy_value; olicy_value <<= IT_PortableServer::DISCARD; Orbix-proprietary policies You can attach th PolicyList: owing Orbix-proprietary Policy objects to a POA's directed at deactivating blicy controls how the POA handles requests that are g objects.
+This policy is valid only for a POA that uses a http://doi.org/10.1011/101100000000000000000000000000